guardian/thrashers/README.md

 ### Embedding the Thrasher

 The appropriate snapURL then needs to be added to your container using the [Facia Fronts Tool](https://fronts.code.dev-gutools.co.uk/editorial?front=thrashers).
 You'll need drag it in as an active link onto the clipboard, the result of which then needs to be dragged to the appropriate container.
+Remember to choose benthrasher from the pull down if you want it to appear on that page.

 You should now see your thrasher at the bottom of the [Thrasher front](http://m.code.dev-theguardian.com/thrashers) on `CODE`.

+OR IF YOU USED benthrasher you should now see your thrasher at the bottom of the [Ben Thrasher front](http://m.code.dev-theguardian.com/benthrasher) on `CODE`.

 ## Developing